elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>United States </p>
 <p>Total $4,950</p>

-<p></i>From the Caribbean Coast to the Pacific Coast</i> will digitize the archival collection of the Maui Puerto Rican Association (MPRA), an intergenerational nonprofit founded by the first Puerto Rican families who settled in Hawai’i in the 1900s.
+<p><i>From the Caribbean Coast to the Pacific Coast</i> will digitize the archival collection of the Maui Puerto Rican Association (MPRA), an intergenerational nonprofit founded by the first Puerto Rican families who settled in Hawai’i in the 1900s.
 The collection includes photographs and documents about the history of this diasporic community.
 Like the organization, the project seeks to question geography's role in history as it seeks to illustrate inter-island connections, surpassing national and regional boundaries.
 The project will build a counter-archive that decenters the continent and explores how Puerto Ricans in Hawai’i remain connected to the broader diaspora through digital archives and oral histories, stories of displacement and belonging, and shared knowledge across the diaspora.</p>

 **Guy Gabon: Empreintes d'art dans la ville (Guy Gabon: Art footprints in the city)**
 <p>Alicia Doyen-Rodriguez (University of Massachusetts Boston) and Guy Gabon (Artist)</p>